AALLEXXX/smart-todo/README.md

 ---

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes by version.

+---

 ## Contributing

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add feature'`).
+3. Run `make install-dev` and ensure `make lint` passes without errors.
-4. Push to the branch (`git push origin feature-name`).
+4. Commit your changes and push to your branch (`git push origin feature-name`).
-5. Open a pull request.
+5. Open a pull request; pre-commit hooks will run automatically.

 ---